 Basically, there are 5 fairly local places to go to, unless you’re planning a home birth in which case you can do whatever you please (you may have to purchase or rent a birth pool).

 - 2 hospitals in Northern New Jersey – Morristown Medical Center in Morristown, NJ, and Mountainside Hospital in Montclaire, NJ

-- 2 birthing centers in New York City – Birthing Center at St. Luke’s Roosevelt Hospital in Manhattan, NY, and Brooklyn Birthing Center in Brooklyn, NY
+- 3 birthing centers – Our Birthing Center in Morristown, NJ, Brooklyn Birthing Center in Brooklyn, NY, Birthing Center at St. Luke’s Roosevelt Hospital in Manhattan, NY, and

-While all 4 allow you to labor in the water, only 2 will let you push and give birth in the water.
-Mountainside Hospital and St. Luke’s Roosevelt Birthing Center will only allow you to labor in the tub, not actually give birth in it, so you will have to get out for pushing.
-Morristown Hospital and Brooklyn Birthing Center offer a full water birth experience, so you can stay in the tub even for pushing and have your baby in the water.
+While all 5 allow you to labor in the water, only 3 will let you push and give birth in the water.
+Mountainside Hospital (and probably some other ones) and St. Luke’s Roosevelt Birthing Center will only allow you to labor in the tub, not actually give birth in it, so you will have to get out for pushing.
+Morristown Hospital, Our Birthing Center and Brooklyn Birthing Center offer a full water birth experience, so you can stay in the tub even for pushing and have your baby in the water.
 Review your labor preferences and tour the hospitals/birthing centers you’re considering to make the best informed decision.
 Choosing the right caregiver and subsequently the place of birth is one of the most important decisions you make as it has direct impact on your labor and your baby’s birth.